How do individual cells in an embryo know who they are and where to go?

 - How do cells know what to become?
-Are these decisions controlled at multiple levels (DNA-RNA-Protein)?
+Are these decisions controlled at multiple levels- from DNA to RNA to Protein?

 1. NSF CAREER Grant , Functional Analysis of Crest EffectorS (FACES), 2143217 (2022-2026)

 - How do cells know what to become?
-Are these decisions controlled at multiple levels (DNA-RNA-Protein)?
+Are these decisions controlled at multiple levels- from DNA to RNA to Protein?

 1. NSF CAREER Grant , Functional Analysis of Crest EffectorS (FACES), 2143217 (2022-2026)